SeaForeEx/nooro-todo-api/README.md

 DATABASE_URL="mysql://root:root@localhost:3306/todo"
 ```

-### 3) Create docker-compose.yml and start MySQL
+### 3) Confirm docker-compose.yml and start MySQL
-In the project root, create a file called docker-compose.yml with this content:
+In the project root, confirm that there is a file called docker-compose.yml with this content:

 ```bash
 services: